vladoprea/anxiety-treatment/README.md

 9. After the application is built, select Settings from the top of the page.
 10. Select Reveal Config Vars.
 11. Add your config keys for IP, PORT, MONGO_URI, MONGO_DBNAME, and SECRET_KEY.

+The deployed site can be accessed here: <https://anxiety-treatment.herokuapp.com/>

 ## Credits